 What color contrast works best for billboards?

-High contrast is king.
+High contrast wins.
 Light text on dark backgrounds or dark text on light backgrounds generally performs well.
-Avoid low contrast overlays, gradients behind critical copy, and color pairs that blend at distance.
-Also remember: sunlight, glare, and dirty windshields are real world filters.
+Avoid low contrast overlays, gradients behind important copy, and color pairs that blend at distance.
+Also remember: sunlight, glare, and dirty windshields are real things you are fighting against.

 How big should the headline be on a billboard?